nextinterfaces/python-graphql-strawberry/README.md

 This repository demonstrates examples of using the [Strawberry GraphQL](https://strawberry.rocks/) library hosted on [FastAPI](https://fastapi.tiangolo.com/) service

+GraphQL is a query language for APIs and a runtime for executing those queries.
+It allows clients to request only the data they need, making APIs more flexible and efficient.

+### Core Concepts

+- **Schema**: Defines the structure of your API, including types, queries, and mutations.
+- **Query**: Fetch data from the server (similar to GET in REST).
+- **Mutation**: Modify server-side data (similar to POST, PUT, DELETE in REST).
+- **Resolvers**: Functions that resolve queries and mutations by returning data.
+- **Types**: Define the shape of the data in your schema (e.g., String, Int, Boolean, Object).

 ## Project Structure

 - `main.py`: Entry point for the application.